brendanmetzger/ledger/README.md

 - [ ] Implement web-socket interface that reacts to people in course
 - [ ] Show who is in attendance
 - [ ] Allow users to change their first name.
-- [ ] Prioritize grading based on time spent
+- [x] Prioritize grading based on time spent
-- [ ] Add a flag that indicates absent, which is not necessarily the points awarded.
+- [x] Add a flag that indicates absent, which is not necessarily the points awarded.
+- [ ] Cover <table>s and <form>s in ASWM

 https://jigsaw.w3.org/css-validator/validator?uri=http://52.35.59.206/css/guide.css&output=xml&warning=0&profile=css3